 As well as the rooms in the hotel, there are two luxury suites out in the grounds.
 These have a pleasingly private feel, yet are just steps across the courtyard and lawn to the main building.
 There are two restaurants here: The Terrace and Monty’s, which has an Insta-worthy facade worth capturing on camera.

 The Montagu Arms is a must for anyone who loves automotive history.
 It’s also perfect for committed foodies who should not miss sampling the wares at Beaulieu Chocolate Studio (just around the corner).
+It’s a great base for exploring all the many things to do in the New Forest.

 6. Careys Manor